Formula to Calculate National Income

 Example #2

-Country XYZ and PQR are the two countries wherein the world bank was confused about which country to be rank over the other.
-The GDP of the two countries was $6,000 billion approximately and therefore the bank decided to rank them on the basis of National Income.
-Following details were gathered:
+XYZ and PQR are the two countries wherein the World Bank was confused about ranking.
+The GDP of the two countries was approximately $6,000 billion.
+Therefore, the bank decided to rate them based on national income.
+They gathered the following details: -

 Particulars | Country V | Country Z |